lbryio/lbry.tech/documents/resources/regtest-setup.md

 ### lbryum

-To install lbryum, first, download the source from [here](https://github.com/lbryio/lbryum/releases).
-To install it, run the following inside the virtual environment.
+To install lbryum, first download the source from [here](https://github.com/lbryio/lbryum/releases).
+To install it, run the following inside the virtual environment:
 ```bash
 cd lbryum
 pip2 install -r requirements.txt